JBMatthews/katacoda-scenarios/docker-essentials/docker-compose-basics/step6.md

 `curl localhost:5000`{{execute}}

 4\.
-Once you are done, before moving to the next step, be sure to bring Compose `down`.
+Once you are done, before moving to the next step, be sure to bring Compose down, by issuing the following:
+`compose down`{{execute}}